“Señoras y señores…showtime!”

 In the late 1950s, the club was owned by Martín Fox, who held a legal monopoly on the installation and maintenance of slot machines—máquinas traganíqueles—in Havana.
 Managing the casino was Mafia associate Lefty Clark.

-Cuban couples delight in these razzmatazz spectacles and shake their head at any puritanical concept baccarat that they”re not casino online quite PC.
+Cuban couples delight in these razzmatazz spectacles and shake their head at any puritanical concept that they”re not quite PC.
 ‘Cuban cabarets aren’t sexist,’ Sandra Levinson, director of the Center for Cuban Studies, in New York, once told me.
 ‘They”re part of Cuban tradition.
 Cabarets are integral to Cuban culture.’

 Tourists usually misinterpret why this is so.
 While the statuesque figurantes are undeniably and intentionally sexy, to Cubans they literally represent the nation itself.
 Moreover, ritual dances from the island”s syncretic Santería religion are the quintessential element of most Cuban cabarets.
 The music is principally of Yoruba origin.
 Some songs are even sung in the Yoruba language and the figurantes, when they appear in their sensuous yellow costumes, are seen as idealized embodiments of Ochún, the provocative Santería goddess of love.